Determine whether an immediate life threat is present.

 Can he run?

 Imagine the patient had to run for his or her life (in many ways, this is what the patient is doing).
 How long could the patient go before he or she collapsed?
 What is the patient's physiologic reserve?
 For example, is the patient young and healthy or elderly with comorbidities?
 Consider all of the following in this assessment: airway, chest wall/musculature, diaphragmatic excursion, posture, age, body mass index, cardiopulmonary status, and baseline exercise tolerance.
-The decision to intubate or to wait is based on the patient's ability to maintain the work of breathing. ...
+The decision to intubate or to wait is based on the patient's ability to maintain the ...